 Please read the descriptions of AJUR’s submission and review processes below in their entirety.
 If questions remain, please consult our Q&A page.
 The links for the mentor’s approval and manuscript submission forms are at the bottom of this page.

 We accept new work in all fields and reviews/interpretations in creative fields if they demonstrate sufficient novelty & contribution to the field.
 Graduate students and faculty are encouraged to co-author AJUR publications.
 International submissions are welcome.
 There is no submission or processing cost to authors to publish in AJUR.
 There are no submission deadlines.
-There are no word limits but the manuscript should be of a typical article length in your discipline.
+There are no word limits; however, the manuscript should be of a typical article length in your discipline.
 Your article should not have been submitted or published anywhere else.

-- b) Your research mentor’s name, affiliation, address, and institutional e-mail address.
+- b) Your research mentor’s name, affiliation, address, and institutional e-mail address;

 AJUR’s Authorship Policy: